3dtrooper/Essential-Blender-Addons/README.md

-### A list of essential Addons for Blender, to get some of the missing functionality comming from Max or Maya
+### A list of essential Addons for Blender, to get some of the missing functionality coming from Max or Maya

 ## Free Addons
 | | | |